CodeN3rd/GrayScale-Website/README.md

 # Gray Scale Modern Responsive Website Theme
-Gray Scale is a template setup for new clients who want a basic information website from FAI Marketing Inc.
+Gray Scale is a template setup for new clients who want a basic information website from Love's Web Firm.

 ## Setup Gray Scale ##
 _Here are the steps to install Gray Scale on Clients Server_